brucemack/brucemack.github.io/ampersand/index.md

 CODEC), and then resampled back up to 48K for playback (USB device) the interesting question is: how much distortion is introduced during those two resampling steps?

-If there was no distortion at all then no power would ever appear outside of the fundamental frequency.

 I'm not sure of the official methodology for this kind of test, but here's what I did.
 The idea is to sweep across a range of frequencies.
 At each frequency:
 * Generate a tone at a 48K sampling rate.